About Jesus Steve Sweetman

 Paul says that he wrote his letter “out of great distress and anguish of heart and with many tears”.
 Paul put his whole heart into his work.
 This was not merely a job or a career choice that he made.
 You can see by these words that he gave his whole life to these men and women.
 His hard words were not meant to be spoken from a dictator, but a servant who loved them and wanted the best for them.

-His intent in writing his previous letter was not merely to “grieve them”, or make them feel bad.
-In love, he wanted to point out the error of their ways in order for them to rectify this situation, thus bringing maturity and joy to their lives, and his.
+Paul's intent in writing his previous letter was not merely to “grieve them”, or make them feel bad.
+In love, he wanted to point out the error of their ways in order for them to rectify this situation, thus bringing maturity and joy to their lives, and his as well.

 This shows you the importance of repentance.
 It also shows you that repentance is not only for the sinner, but for the saint as well.
 We all need to repent of something from time to time.